PelionIoT/pelion-ready-example/README.md

     cd mbed-cloud-example
     ```

-2. Download the developer certificate from Mbed Cloud.
+2. Download the developer certificate from the Pelion Device Management [portal](https://portal.mbedcloud.com).
 3. Compile and program:

     ```